awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 ## Notifications for AWS developer tools<a name="codeserviceevents"></a>

 AWS provides a suite of cloud\-based developer tools for creating, managing, and working with software development projects\.
 The AWS development tools suite includes AWS services such as AWS CloudFormation stacks, AWS CodeBuild, AWS CodeCommit, AWS CodeDeploy, AWS CodePipeline, and more\.
 You can redirect Amazon SNS topic subscriptions for these services to AWS Chatbot\.
-For example, if you want notifications about events in an AWS CodeCommit repository or in a pipeline in AWS CodePipeline to appear in a Slack channel for your development teams, you can set up notifications for those resources in the Developer Tools console, and then integrate the SNS topic used for those notifications with AWS Chatbot\.
+For example, if you want notifications about events in an AWS CodeCommit repository or in a pipeline in AWS CodePipeline to appear in a Microsoft Teams or Slack channel for your development teams, you can set up notifications for those resources in the Developer Tools console, and then integrate the SNS topic used for those notifications with AWS Chatbot\.
 For more information, see [Configure Integration Between Notifications and AWS Chatbot](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/notifications-chatbot.html) in the *Developer Tools Console User Guide*\.

 ## Amazon CloudWatch alarms<a name="cloudwatch"></a>